Wynn W. Gadkar-Wilcox

 I'm interested in Southeast Asian, especially Vietnamese, historiography and intellectual history.
 I am particularly interested in how history is used as a tool to reaffirm political or social ideologies.
 My recent book, Allegories of the Vietnamese Past (Yale Southeast Asia Studies, 2011), examines how contemporary historians have used eighteenth and nineteenth century events in Vietnamese history as justifications for their twentieth century ideologies.

-I am beginning research on the 1862, 1868 and 1877 palace examinations held by the Nguyễn dynasty as a source of information about intellectual divisions in Vietnam in the nineteenth century, particularly in regard to how to respond to French aggression.
+I am completing research on the 1862, 1868 and 1877 palace examinations held by the Nguyễn dynasty as a source of information about intellectual divisions in Vietnam in the nineteenth century, particularly in regard to how to respond to French aggression.

 Selected Recent Publications: